 by Kim O’Rourke

-Recently a star athlete from my area, on a Division 1 scholarship decided she no longer wanted to play.
-The word spread like wildfire and the question on everyone’s mind was “How could Sara quit, why would she throw it all away?”
-Many of us watched her play since she was young and saw how diligently she worked to fulfill her dream of playing the sport she loved in college.
+Recently a star athlete from my area on a Division 1 scholarship decided she no longer wanted to play.
+She was quitting the sport she had played most of her life.
+The word spread like wildfire, and the question on everyone’s mind was, “How could Sara quit?
+Why would she throw it all away?”
+Many of us have watched her play since she was young and saw how diligently she worked to fulfill her dream of playing the sport she loved in college.
 As a Mom of college athletes, my reaction to the news was how brave she was for making such a difficult decision.
 It is not easy to realize that something you have pursued most of your life is no longer good for you.

-We live in a culture that equates quitting with weakness and laziness, especially within sports.
+We live in a culture that equates quitting with weakness and laziness, especially in sports.
 Inspirational quotes fill social media, “Winners never quit, and quitters never win.”
-And while it’s true hard work and perseverance can lead to great success, for some a previously sought-after goal can change.
+And while it’s true hard work and perseverance can lead to great success, for some, a previously sought-after goal can change.
 Yet the shame associated with quitting makes it extremely difficult for an athlete to walk away from something they were committed to achieving.
-After all, Hollywood defines heroes like Rocky, the Karate Kid, and Rudy as underdogs who never gave up until they achieved their goal.
+After all, Hollywood defines heroes like Rocky, the Karate Kid, and Rudy as underdogs who never give up until they achieve their goals.
 So, what are you if you are not a hero, a loser?

 My youngest daughter decided to stop playing club soccer in her junior year of high school.
 I knew she was anxious about telling us and afraid we would be disappointed.
-For a moment I thought about trying to convince her to stick it out, it would be her senior year and I was sure she would miss it.
-But I gave her a hug and told her it was okay, I understood.
+For a moment, I thought about trying to convince her to stick it out, it would be her senior year, and I was sure she would miss it.
+But I gave her a hug and told her it was okay.
+I understood.
 I wasn’t surprised by her decision; she knew she didn’t want to play in college, and lately, it seemed as if she wasn’t enjoying playing anymore.
-As I had anticipation a few of the parents approached me to ask me why she was quitting, she was such a good player.
-They looked disappointed and I began to feel like I owed them an explanation.
+As I had anticipated, a few of the parents approached me to ask me why she was quitting; she was such a good player.
+They looked disappointed, and I began to feel like I owed them an explanation.
 Their intentions were good, they were fond of my daughter, but I knew I needed to support her choice.
-She came home from school last week and informed us she was trying out for indoor track, a sport she has never done.
-I could tell she was excited and the smile on her face was enough to make me happy.
-While it’s important to teach our kids the significance of not giving up when things become difficult, they also need to know that someone else’s definition of success may be different than theirs and that is okay.
+She came home from school last week and informed us she was trying out for indoor track, a sport she had never done.
+I could tell she was excited, and the smile on her face was enough to make me happy.
+While it’s important to teach our kids the significance of not giving up when things become difficult, they also need to know that someone else’s definition of success may be different than theirs, and that is okay.